kaw-waii/Universal-JailBreak-Macro/README.md

 ->this file is your macro; you will need to open it every time you want to use it

-drop pistol before using if the macro equips it
+when equipping weapons, drop the pistol before using the hotkey if the macro equips it